-The Conservatory of Flowers was placed on the Watch in 1996.
-Our immediate goal was to fund the architectural and engineering studies and planning that was necessary to restore the Conservatory.
-Awareness through the Watch proved catalytic, drawing attention and funding to the site.
+The Conservatory of Flowers was placed on the World Monuments Watch in 1996.
+The immediate goal was to fund the architectural and engineering studies and planning necessary to restore the Conservatory.
+Awareness through the Watch proved catalytic, drawing attention and funding.
 The building was designated an official project of Save America’s Treasures in 1998.
 The honor was accompanied by a large grant and attracted many other benefactors, raising over $10 million for the conservatory.
-The San Francisco Garden Club and WMF worked together to try to expedite the restoration of the building in order to stave off irrecoverable damage, as well as reopen it to the public as quickly as possible.
+Working with the San Francisco Garden Club, we tried to expedite the restoration of the building in order to stave off irrecoverable damage, as well as reopen it to the public as quickly as possible.
 After eight years and three phases of restoration, the Conservatory of Flowers was rededicated in September 2003 and reopened to the public.